Bala18-BB/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Get the independent variable X and dependent variable Y.
-2.Calculate the mean of the X -values and the mean of the Y -values.
-3.Find the slope m of the line of best fit using the formula.
+1.Import the required packages and print the present data.
+2.Print the placement data and salary data.
+3.Find the null and duplicate values.
+4.Using logistic regression find the predicted values of accuracy , confusion matrices.
+5.Display the results.

 ## Program:
 ```